 All car riders will be dismissed from the rear of our campus (west side).
-In order to safely reach our pick-up point, please adhere to the following instructions: ALL car rider traffic should turn west on Highland Avenue, bear right on Spruce Drive, turn left on Broadview Drive, then left onto Malone Street.
+In order to safely reach our pick-up point, please adhere to the following instructions: ALL car rider traffic should turn west on Highland Avenue, veer right on Spruce Drive, turn left on Broadview Drive, then left onto Malone Street.
 Proceed east on Malone with caution.
 All vehicles will be routed to cones 1, 2, 3, 4, or 5 by school staff, and your child will be called to a specific cone/dismissal point.
 Traffic will be routed into two lanes.
-Students will not be released for dismissal unless the driver has the appropriate decal in the vehicle.
-If the driver does not have the decal, he will continue in the car rider line and will have to drive to the front of the school to the front office to pick up the student.
+Students will not be released for dismissal unless the driver has the appropriate tag in the vehicle.
+If the driver does not have the tag, he/she will continue in the car rider line and will have to drive to the front of the school to the front office to pick up the student.

 NO EXCEPTIONS.
+No students will be dismissed from extended day while regular dismissal is taking place.
 After picking up your child, proceed around the circular drive and proceed south on Birch Street.
 You may then turn right or left on Cherry Street in order to exit the area.